zwilsoncc/docs/pages/docs/examples/chat.md

 ## Serving HTML

-So far in `index.js`, we’re calling `res.send` and passing it a HTML string.
+So far in `index.js`, we’re calling `res.send` and passing it an HTML string.
 Our code would look very confusing if we just placed our entire application’s HTML there.
-Instead, we’re going to create a `index.html` file and serve it.
+Instead, we’re going to create an `index.html` file and serve it.

 Let’s refactor our route handler to use `sendFile` instead: